 A reference to an anti-smoking PSA that first appeared in the late 1960s called “Like Father, Like Son.”
 The message ends by showing the cute little boy grabbing Dad’s smokes while the announcer says, “Like father, like son.
 Think about it.” (“Won’t you?” wasn’t part of it.)

-It’s Waylon Springroll. –Jimmy Buffet. –Jimmy Chinese Buffet. –Arr you can eat.
+It’s Waylon Springroll. –Jimmy Buffett. –Jimmy Chinese Buffet. –Arr you can eat.
 All you can listen to, which has already passed.

 Waylon Jennings (1937-2002) was a country singer and songwriter.
 He was a bassist for Buddy Holly, a founding member of The Highwaymen, and the theme song singer and narrator for the CBS series The Dukes of Hazzard (1979-1985).
-Jimmy Buffett is a singer-songwriter whose biggest hits are 1977’s “Margaritaville” and 1978’s “Cheeseburger in Paradise.”
+Jimmy Buffett (1946-2023) was a singer-songwriter and entrepreneur whose biggest musical hits were 1977’s “Margaritaville” and 1978’s “Cheeseburger in Paradise.”
 When he noticed unlicensed t-shirts with his name misspelled "Buffet," he became interested in marketing, leading to a Margaritaville brand of products and services that has exceeded a billion dollars in revenue.

 [Sung.]
 Up against the wall, redneck mama-sans.

-“Up Against the Wall, Redneck Mothers” is a 1973 song recorded by Jerry Jeff Walker and written by Ray Wylie Hubbard.
+“Up Against the Wall, Redneck Mother” is a 1973 song recorded by Jerry Jeff Walker and written by Ray Wylie Hubbard.
 The title references a popular hippie militant phrase from the late 60s, inspired by a mid 1960s New York City activist group.

 I’ve got this on CD.